xtellurian/v-kaiwa-designer/README.md

 Add three App Settings:

  - *Storage:ConnectionString* = The connection string copied from the Azure Storage Account > Access Keys blade
- - *Storage:IntentTableName* = The name of the table you chose for intents
+ - *Storage:IntentTableName* = The name of the table for intents
- - *Storage:NpcTableName* = The name of the table you chose for NPCs
+ - *Storage:NpcTableName* = The name of the table for NPCs
+ - *Storage:EntityTableName* = The name of the table for Entities

 Now you can add/ remove Intents and NPCs using the Azure Storage Explorer, and the website should update instantly.